 I also recommend putting a lot of effort into Pinterest.
 Create pins for every post, optimise your ALT image tags in a user-friendly way, and focus on pinning on a regular basis.
 Pinterest is one of my top traffic referrers and it’s important to bear in mind that, much like SEO, Pinterest traffic can take months to build up.

 How much does a full time blogger make?

 Finally, the question you’ve probably been waiting for: how much money does a full time blogger make?
 Well, this is a hard question to answer because everyone makes money in such different ways!
 I’ve written a whole post here about how to make money travel blogging, but if you don’t have time to read the whole thing, I’ll give a little overview.

 Although everyone chooses to make money in different ways, I personally prefer making money via passive income.
 What this means is that when you set things up the first time around, they continue making money for months or years to come.
 For example, with banner ads (I personally use Mediavine), I’ll make a little bit of money per every visitor that comes on the site.

 When it comes to affiliate income, you add your own personalised link to your website when you recommend a product and then get a small commission each time someone clicks on or buys something through your link.
-For affiliate marketing, I use platforms like Booking.com, Amazon, and GetYouGuide.
+For affiliate marketing, you’ll want to use platforms like Booking.com, Amazon, ShareASale and GetYourGuide.